docker-community-leaders/community/pages/handbooks/docker101/housekeeping/virtual/README.md

-### Login using your DockerHub ID and password.
+### Ste #2 Login using your DockerHub ID and password.

 Once you successful login, click on "Dashboard"

 ![My Image](img/virtual01.png)

-### Select your chapter name on the left hand side of the screen
+### Step #3 Select your chapter name on the left hand side of the screen

 ![My Image](img/virtual.png)

-### Select "virtual event" option from the top-down menu as shown below
+### Step #4 Select "virtual event" option from the top-down menu as shown below

 ![My Image](img/virtual3.png)